GPranati/demo-repo/README.md

 Above is a subheader.

 ## Local Development
-1. Open index.html in your browser.cd
+1. Open index.html in your browser.cd.